 West Nile virus and your health

-- Person-to-person transmission does not occur.
-Risk to humans occurs primarily from July through early September when mosquitoes are active.
+- People can't give West Nile virus to other people.
+The risk to humans occurs primarily from June through early September, when mosquitoes are active.

 How do people get infected with West Nile virus?

-- Most people get infected with West Nile virus by the bite of an infected mosquito.
+Most people get West Nile virus from the bite of an infected mosquito.
 Mosquitoes become infected when they feed on infected birds.
 Infected mosquitoes can then spread the virus to humans and other birds.

 Who is at risk for infection with West Nile virus?